meyerphi/tiling/README.md

 ```
 Here, `tileset` is the file name of the tileset to be analyzed.
 A few examples are given in the `tilesets` folder.
 With `output.svg` one can specify an output file for a periodic pattern, if one is found.
-The options include `-k MAX_k` to specify the maximum value of `k` until which a transducer in the composition is constructed.
+The options include `-k <max_k>` to specify the maximum value of `k` until which a transducer in the composition is constructed.
 Invoke the program with the `-h` option for a list of other options.

 ### Input